hgkamath/puppet-owncloud/README.md

 * will change ownership permission on relavant directories

 ## File and Directories
-* /etc/owncloud is where fedora puts owncloud configuration files by default
+* /etc/owncloud is where fedora puts owncloud configuration files by default. /usr/share/owncloud/config is a symbolic link to here.
 * /usr/share/owncloud is the rpm installs, need to be owncloud readable
 * /var/lib/owncloud is the owncloud root directory
 * /var/lib/owncloud/data is the owncloud data directory